threefoldtech/digital_me/docs/Gedis/README.md

 Currently we support client generation for python and javascript.

-Gedis can works directly on top a of a tcp connection or over websocket.
+Gedis can works directly on top a of a tcp connection or over websocket if a web proxy is available (openresty, caddy,...)
-The data are binary encoded during transfer using capnp.
-The communication protocol used is [RESP](https://redis.io/topics/protocol)
+The data may be binary encoded using capnp or not during transfer, it is decided based on the client need The communication protocol used is [RESP](https://redis.io/topics/protocol)

 ## Actors